Ralph Abernathy: Political career and later activism

 Abernathy addressed the United Nations in 1971; he spoke about world peace.
-He was also a member of the board of directors of the Martin Luther King Jr. Center for Nonviolent Social Change.
+Abernathy was also a member of the board of directors of the Martin Luther King Jr. Center for Nonviolent Social Change.
 In 1977, he ran unsuccessfully for Georgia's 5th congressional district seat, losing to Congressman Wyche Fowler.
-He founded the nonprofit organization Foundation for Economic Enterprises Development (FEED), which offered managerial and technical training, creating jobs, income, business and trade opportunities for underemployed and unemployed workers for underprivileged blacks.
+Abernathy founded the nonprofit organization Foundation for Economic Enterprises Development (FEED), which offered managerial and technical training, creating jobs, income, business and trade opportunities for underemployed and unemployed workers for underprivileged Black-Americans.

 In 1979, Abernathy endorsed Senator Edward M. Kennedy's candidacy for the Presidency of the United States.
-However, he shocked critics a few weeks before the 1980 November election, when he endorsed the front-runner, Ronald Reagan, over the struggling presidential campaign of Jimmy Carter.
+However, Abernathy shocked critics a few weeks before the 1980 November election, when he endorsed the front-runner, Ronald Reagan, over the struggling presidential campaign of Jimmy Carter.
 Abernathy stated of his endorsement: "The Republican Party has too long ignored us and the Democratic Party has taken us for granted and so since all of my colleagues and the latter in various places across the country were supporting the Democratic Party, I felt that I should support Ronald Reagan."
 Abernathy withdrew his endorsement of Reagan in 1984, citing his disappointment with the Reagan Administration on civil rights and other areas.

 In 1982, Abernathy testified—along with his executive associate, James Peterson of Berkeley, California—before the Congressional Hearings calling for the Extension of the Voting Rights Act.

 Documents declassified in 2017 show that Abernathy was on the National Security Agency watchlist because of FBI leadership's hatred of the civil rights movement.

 And the Walls Came Tumbling Down

 In late 1989, HarperCollins published Abernathy's autobiography, And the Walls Came Tumbling Down.
 It was his final published accounting of his close partnership with King and their work in the civil rights movement.
-In it he revealed King's marital infidelity, stating that King had sexual relations with two women on the night of April 3, 1968 (after his "I've Been to the Mountaintop" speech earlier that day).
+In it, Abernathy revealed King's marital infidelity, stating that King had sexual relations with two women on the night of April 3, 1968 (after his "I've Been to the Mountaintop" speech earlier that day).
 The book's revelations became the source of much controversy, as did Abernathy.
 Jesse Jackson and other civil rights activists made a statement in October 1989—after the book's release—that the book was "slander" and that "brain surgery" must have altered Abernathy's perception.